openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 **Time Played.** An easy way to schedule rewards is simply to give players 1 XP at the end of each session.
 This way, they'll always look forward to gaining that little extra bit of power that comes from attributes and feats.
 Occasionally, you may decide to switch it up a bit and award players with 2 or even 3 XP if they accomplished a particularly important goal.
 With this method, you don't have to plan out a campaign's milestones ahead of time, but you may need to adapt on the fly to your players' increasing power.

-##### Beyond 10th Level
+> #### Beyond 10th Level
+>

-Although officially, Open Legend was designed with a maximum character level of 10, there is no reason you can't extend your campaign beyond this threshold if you are up for the challenge (higher level characters can be difficult to manage and properly engineer challenges for).
+> Although officially, Open Legend was designed with a maximum character level of 10, there is no reason you can't extend your campaign beyond this threshold if you are up for the challenge (higher level characters can be difficult to manage and properly engineer challenges for).
 Feel free to continue the campaign for as many levels as is fun for both you and your players.
 To do so, simply continue the established progression of 3 XP to gain a new level, with each XP also providing 1 feat point and 3 attribute points.

-#### All That Glitters: Giving Players More Wealth
+### Awarding Wealth

 In addition to power, most players enjoy being able to have more influence on the campaign world by amassing hoards of treasure.
 With money comes the ability to buy better equipment, employ hirelings, construct fortifications, and even raise armies.

 Chapter 4 explains Open Legend's simplified wealth system, and the Wealth Overview Table indicates the typical wealth score of PCs at varying experience levels.
-Players start with a wealth score of 2 and it will increase whenever the GM decides.
+Players start with a wealth score of 2, and it will increase whenever the GM decides.
 Just as experience levels represent a vast increase in power, new wealth scores drastically improve the players' access to valuable goods.
 A character who goes from wealth 3 to 4, for example, has progressed from being able to purchase a fine horse to being able to buy a siege engine.

 <div class="table-no-body"></div>
 | Wealth Overview |